Top up your Barclays Stockbrokers SIPP

 If you have taken money out of your pensions as taxable income using either Flexi-Access Drawdown (FAD), Uncrystallised Fund Pensions Lump Sum (UFPLS) or you were in flexible drawdown before 6 April 2015, your Annual Allowance is replaced by a Money Purchase Annual Allowance (MPAA), which is £10,000; and carry-forward will not be available.

-Your Lifetime allowance is the maximum value that your pensions can be worth without incurring additional tax charges when you take pension benefits.
+Your Lifetime Allowance is the maximum value that your pensions can be worth without incurring additional tax charges when you take pension benefits.
 From April 2016, the Lifetime Allowance reduced from £1.25m to £1.0m.
-This will be linked (to the Consumer Price Index) from April 2018.
+This new figure will be linked (to the Consumer Price Index) from April 2018.
 You may be able to claim ‘protection’ from the additional charge on excess values where your total pension rights are already over £1m at 5 April 2016.
 Details of this facility are expected to be published in the first half of 2016, possibly after 5 April.
-Similar protections have been available for earlier years and earlier reductions.
+Similar protections have been available in 2012 and 2014 when there were similar reductions.
 You may need to consider the long-term consequences of this reduced allowance, and the possibility that the additional charges may be levied if the value builds up to over £1m, especially when you take into account the effects of compounding.
 Read about these 2016 changes for personal taxation

 Things to remember: